 Lynn Crosbie was born in Montreal and is a cultural critic.
 A PhD in English literature with a background in visual studies, she teaches at the University of Toronto and the Art Gallery of Ontario.
 She wrote a novel called Where Did You Sleep Last Night, which tells the story of a teenage girl who has a relationship with grunge rocker Kurt Cobain.
-She is a contributing editor at Fashion, and a National Magazine Award–winner who has written about sports, style, art, and music.
+She is a contributing editor at the Globe and Mail, and a National Magazine Award–winner who has written about sports, style, art, and music.

 I read a bit of poetry in high school, usually if it showed up in a novel: I remember finding William Carlos Williams’s “Danse Russe” that way.
 I took out Sylvia Plath’s Ariel from the library in grade 6: I still remember my awe and revulsion, reading “Cut.”
 Mostly I wrote poems about how sad and ugly I felt: one is in my yearbook.
 It is about severing my eye.